cnuernber/dtype-next/topics/cheatsheet.md

 * [select](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-select) - select a subrect of data.
 Dimension-indexes can be specified via the keyword `:all`, a clojure range, or a convertible-to-long-reader object.
-This can be used to crap an image or to do reorderings such as imagespace bga->rgb conversions.
+This can be used to crop an image or to do reorderings such as imagespace bga->rgb conversions.
 * [transpose](https://cnuernber.github.io/dtype-next/tech.v3.tensor.html#var-transpose) - Generic in-place transpose dimensions to implement operations of the type `i,j,k` -> `k,j,i` for all orderings of `i,j,k`.
 This can be used, for instance, to convert between channels-first planar representation of an image (2d planes of r,g,b,a) to a